0x7d7b/flask-oauth2-validation/README.md

 # TODO

-- validate tokens that don't have a 'kid' header?
 - pydoc everywhere -> as good as if I would publish it
 - travis CI with test execution?
 - coveralls github actions?